Steven Patrick Morrissey, Johnny Marr, Andy Rourke and Mike Joyce. Affectionately known to you and me as The Smiths.

 Why do I think this?
 Well carry on reading and I will tell you!

-It is sometimes easy to forget there were 4 members in The Smiths, of course Morrissey and Marr are geniuses but Andy Rourke and Mike Joyce had a huge part to play.
-They were 4 totally different individuals that came together to create something both musically and culturally significant.
-Johnny Marr put it best "We were a bunch of strangers to all intents and purposes – who then became incredible friends… we came together to make that music.”
+It is sometimes easy to forget there were 4 members in The Smiths.
+Of course, Morrissey and Marr are often considered the frontmen and geniuses, but Andy Rourke and Mike Joyce were integral to the band’s success and their place in musical history.
+They were four totally different individuals who came together to create something both musically and culturally significant.
+Johnny Marr put it best when he said, 'We were a bunch of strangers to all intents and purposes – who then became incredible friends… we came together to make that music.'

 The Smiths became such a creative force in the short amount of time they were together, it seems that they were never out of their purple patch.